cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/status.md

 GET https://search.uitdatabank.be/offers/?q=status:Available
 ```

-Example to get results that have the status `Unavailable` OR `TemporarilyUnavailable`:
+Example to get results that have the status `Available` OR `TemporarilyUnavailable`:

 ```
 GET https://search.uitdatabank.be/offers/?q=status:(Available OR TemporarilyUnavailable)